Hernan Cortes

 Last month I visited Spain with my two sons.
 The plan was simple.
 We flew to Madrid, picked up a rental car, drove around the country, returned to Madrid, and flew back.
 Spain is bigger than California so of course we didn’t see it all.
 But we covered a lot of territory, from Andalusia in […]

-Continue reading about A Trip to Spain and Reflections on its Past and Possible Future
+Continue reading about A Trip to Spain and Contemplating its Future

 Mexico City was founded as Tenochtitlan in 1325 by the Aztecs and destroyed by the Spaniards and Indian allies in 1521.
 The Spaniards built a new city above the rubble.
 Therefore, when you dig down under the city you find the Aztec structures.
 Right off downtown Mexico’s City’s Zocalo Plaza is the Templo Mayor, site […]